viam-modules/lorawan/README.md

 It may take several minutes after starting the module to start receiving data, especially if your node transmits on more than 8 frequency channels.
 The gateway will log info logs when it has received a join request or data uplink.

-The gateway communicates through SPI, ensure that SPI in enabled on the pi.
+The gateway communicates through SPI, so [ensure that SPI in enabled on the Pi](https://docs.viam.com/operate/reference/prepare/rpi-setup/#enable-communication-protocols).

 To avoid capturing duplicate data, set the data capture frequency equal to or less than the expected uplink interval.

-If the error `ERROR: Failed to set SX1250_0 in STANDBY_RC mode` is seen in logs, unplug the raspberry pi for a few minutes and then try again.
+If you see the error `ERROR: Failed to set SX1250_0 in STANDBY_RC mode` in logs, unplug the Raspberry Pi for a few minutes and then try again.

 ## Hardware Tested
 The sx1302-gateway model has been tested with:\